Kitware/VTK/Wrapping/Python/README_WRAP.txt

 type-checking is performed at run time, so the type casts that are often necessary in VTK-C++ are never needed in VTK-Python.

-Finally, a C++ method that requires a void * can be passed any any python object that supports the "buffer" protocol, which include string objects, numpy arrays and even VTK arrays.
+Finally, a C++ method that requires a void * can be passed any python object that supports the "buffer" protocol, which include string objects, numpy arrays and even VTK arrays.
 No check is done to ensure that the string is the correct